shopsys/shopsys/upgrade/UPGRADE-v9.0.0-dev.md

 - `PricingSetting::ROUNDING_TYPE_FIFTIES = 2`
 - `PricingSetting::ROUNDING_TYPE_INTEGER = 3`

+following properties were removed from Phing
+- property `is-multidomain` was removed, see `domains-info-load` target instead
+- property `translations.dump.locales` was removed, see `domains-info-load` target instead

 following services are no longer registered.
 Use corresponding replacement instead
 - `DateTimeFormatter`, use `DateTimeFormatterInterface` instead